 Not since the early days of Hadoop have we seen so much excitement around a new Big Data technology as we see right now with Apache Spark.
 Spark is a Hadoop-compatible computing system that makes big data analysis drastically faster, through in-memory computation, and simpler to write, through easy APIs in Java, Scala and Python.
-With the second annual Spark Summit taking place this week in San Francisco, I wanted to share some of the early work Pentaho Labs and our partners over at Databricks are collaborating on to deeply integrate Pentaho and Spark for delivering high performance, Big Data Analytics solutions.
+With the second annual Spark Summit taking place this week in San Francisco, I wanted to share some of the early proof-of-concept work Pentaho Labs and our partners over at Databricks are collaborating on to integrate Pentaho and Spark for delivering high performance, Big Data Analytics solutions.

 Big Data Integration on Spark

 At the core of Pentaho Data Integration (PDI) is a portable ‘data machine’ for ETL which today can be deployed as a stand-alone Pentaho cluster or inside your Hadoop cluster though MapReduce and YARN.
 The Pentaho Labs team is now taking this same concept and working on the ability to deploy inside Spark for even faster Big Data ETL processing.
-The benefit for ETL designers is the ability to design, test and tune ETL jobs in PDI’s easy-to-use graphical design environment, and then run them at scale on Spark.
+The potential benefit for ETL designers is the ability to design, test and tune ETL jobs in PDI’s easy-to-use graphical design environment, and then run them at scale on Spark.
 This dramatically lowers the skill sets required, increases productivity, and reduces maintenance costs when to taking advantage of Spark for Big Data Integration.

 Advanced Analytics on Spark

 Last year Pentaho Labs introduced a distributed version of Weka, Pentaho’s machine learning and data mining platform.
 The goal was to develop a platform-independent approach to using Weka with very large data sets by taking advantage of distributed environments like Hadoop and Spark.
-Our first implementation proved out this architecture by enabling parallel, in-cluster model training with Hadoop.
+Our first pilot implementation proved out this architecture by enabling parallel, in-cluster model training with Hadoop.

 We are now working on a similar level of integration with Spark that includes data profiling and evaluating classification and regression algorithms in Spark.
 The early feedback from Pentaho Labs confirms that developing solutions on Spark is faster and easier than with MapReduce.
-In just a couple weeks of development, we have demonstrated the ability to perform in-cluster Canopy clustering and are very close to having k-means++ working in Spark as well!
+In just a couple weeks of development, we have demonstrated a proof-of-concept to perform in-cluster Canopy clustering and are very close to having k-means++ working in Spark as well!

 Next up: Exploring Data Science Pack Integration with MLlib